We talk a lot about caring for our loved ones, but we don’t talk enough about caring for ourselves as caregivers.

-Your medical & nutritional needs are important too – A caregiver who spends a lot of time in doctors’ offices, imaging centers or hospitals with their loved one will all too often begin to neglect their own health.
-Some of that is simple exhaustion, but there is also a myriad of psychological forces that nudge caregivers away from considering their own healthcare.
-Schedule regular check-ups with your general practitioner, get your annual boosters and immunizations, maybe even consider seeing a therapist or a psychologist.
-After all, if you fall seriously ill or have a breakdown, that will negatively affect your loved one, too.
+Your medical & nutritional needs are important too – A caregiver who spends a lot of time in doctors offices, imaging centers or hospitals with their loved one will all too often begin to neglect their own health.
+Some of that is simple exhaustion, but there are also a myriad of psychological forces which nudge caregivers away from considering their own healthcare.
+Schedule regular check-ups with your general practitioner, get your annual boosters and immunizations, maybe even consider seeing a therapist of psychologist.
+After all if you fall seriously ill or have a breakdown, that will negatively affect your loved one, too.

 Sometimes, a distraction is your best friend – When caring for an adult loved one, it’s important to refrain from treating them like children or babies.
 But sometimes, you just need a little ‘you’ time.
 It’s important to have a slate of entertainment options at hand which you can use to keep your charge occupied for short periods while you do other things.
 That could be a puzzle, a movie/TV show, a selection of music, even a phone call to another relative.
 You can’t think of these distraction activities as “bad”; they’re a necessary tool and you need to be able to use it on occasion with a clear conscience.